jyuteo/telco-prediction/README.md

 ### Request body

-JSON object with key `"data"` a list of data objects as values
+JSON object with key `"data"` and a list of data objects as values

 ```json
 {